This post was published in June 2015.

 Pot Pot’s walkthrough over at Travel Trilogy is well worth a read for more info on Buscalan.

-Be sure to check out the villager’s awesome bamboo smoking pipes… They are an excellent way to keep yourself entertained in the evening.
+Be sure to check out the villager’s awesome bamboo smoking pipes… They are an excellent way to keep yourself entertained in the evening and to help support crafts in the village.

 Getting inked by Whang Od